Callstack presents

 BRINGING WORLDS TOGETHER

-We bring developers and tech leaders together to explore the latest trends, exchange insights, and push the boundaries of what's possible with React and React Native.
+We bring together the brightest minds in the community to push the boundaries of what's possible with React and React Native.

 RUC 2025 SPEAKERS